 - Kenai Lake – look for pullouts and interpretive signs explaining the lake’s history or how it gets that ethereal turquoise blue color

-If youβre unfamiliar, Turo is essentially the Airbnb of car rentals β you rent a vehicle from a person, rather than a big company.
-Thereβs a lot more flexibility with Turo versus a traditional rental car company, the vehicles are far cooler, and sometimes prices are significantly better.
+If you’re unfamiliar, Turo is essentially the Airbnb of car rentals — you rent a vehicle from a person, rather than a big company.
+There’s a lot more flexibility with Turo versus a traditional rental car company, the vehicles are far cooler, and sometimes prices are significantly better.

-Anchorage to Seward Private Transfers
+How to Get From Anchorage to Seward Using Private Transfers

-If you like the idea of driving from Anchorage to Seward in a βregularβ vehicle but donβt necessarily want to drive yourself, a private transfer is the next-closest thing.Β
+If you like the idea of driving from Anchorage to Seward in a “regular” vehicle but don’t necessarily want to drive yourself, a private transfer is the next-closest thing.

 Private transfer services typically pick passengers up from their hotel/accommodation or the airport and drop them off at their requested destination.
-Itβs far from the most affordable option, but itβs one of the fastest, most convenient, and almost completely stress-free.Β

-Youβll find each company to be extremely similar in terms of offerings and pricing, so we recommend doing a bit of research and picking your favorite.
+You’ll find each company to be extremely similar in terms of offerings and pricing, so we recommend doing a bit of research and picking your favorite.

-We highly recommend Alaska Exquisite TravelΒ because its one-way transfers include a stop at Exit Glacier and several photo-ops, plus an optional lunch stop (not included in the cost).
+We highly recommend Alaska Exquisite Travel because its one-way transfers include a stop at Exit Glacier and several photo-ops, plus an optional lunch stop (not included in the cost).
 Be sure to bring cash to (generously!) tip!

-Anchorage to Seward by Train | Alaska Railroad
+Anchorage to Seward by Train: Alaska Railroad

 Anchorage to Seward train highlights